-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) supports the objectives of the Transformative Agenda and is actively involved in its development.
+The European Commission's Civil Protection and Humanitarian Aid Operations department (ECHO) supports the objectives of the Transformative Agenda and is actively involved in its development.
 It further encourages its humanitarian partners to ensure they contribute to a coordinated humanitarian response by:

 - Senior management engagement with leadership of humanitarian agencies, either collectively (6-monthly meetings of Emergency Directors and top donors) or bilaterally;

 - Advocacy on humanitarian reform in UN and other forums, involvement in board meetings and donor support groups;